-GIVE IT — Those who care deeply for the university may show their love by making a gift during the 24 Hours of Husker Giving at glowbigred.unl.edu.
+GIVE IT — Those who care deeply for the university may show their pride by making a gift during the 24 Hours of Husker Giving at glowbigred.unl.edu.
 Those who contribute $60 or more will receive a special Glow Big Red stocking hat.
-(Hats will be mailed three to five weeks after the event.)
+Hats will be mailed three to five weeks after the event.

-Gifts may be made toward Glow Big Red beginning Jan.
-18.
+Gifts may be made toward Glow Big Red now through noon Feb.
+14.

-Last year’s inaugural Glow Big Red experienced success, as 1,537 alumni, friends and university fans came together to contribute $164,198.
-Gifts were made from people in all 50 states and from three different continents.
+Last year’s inaugural Glow Big Red event encouraged more than 1,500 alumni, friends and university fans to come together to contribute more than $164,000.
+Gifts came from all 50 U.S. states and three continents.

 This year, the university is striving to receive 1,869 gifts in recognition of the year 1869 when the University of Nebraska was founded.

 Join Husker Nation from noon Feb.
 13 to noon Feb.
 14 for the second annual Glow Big Red ― 24 Hours of Husker Giving at glowbigred.unl.edu.
 Help continue the excitement online by using #glowbigred and follow along at these channels:

 What is Glow Big Red ― 24 Hours of Husker Giving?

 This special 24-hour event Feb.
 13 and 14 marks the growing tradition of celebrating the University of Nebraska–Lincoln by encouraging those near and far, to:

 When is Glow Big Red ― 24 Hours of Husker Giving?

 This second annual event begins at noon Feb.
 13 and concludes at noon Feb.
 14. Contribute and track the excitement at glowbigred.unl.edu.